I may be in the middle of battling PTSD right now, but I will squeeze all my living in when I’m better.Tweet

 Someday I will kick mental illness’s ass.
 Although I feel like the odds are against me, it can be and must be done; I have too much living to do yet.

-But, in order to do accomplish this feat, we must understand that those thoughts that bounce around inside, the ones that hold us back are bull; I believe the modern term is fake news.
+But, in order to do accomplish this feat, we must understand that those thoughts that bounce around inside, the ones that hold us back, are bull. believe the modern term is fake news.

 Sound familiar?
 It seems sometimes that our brains hate us but in reality, we have conditioned it to feel like no one likes us or that we aren’t good enough.
 Trouble is, what we think about long enough, we start to believe.